 Once you have your ticket booked (or even before you book it), get the following if you don’t have it already:

-- Official ID – If you are traveling internationally, this will generally be your passport (unless you are traveling within the Schengen zone in the EU, etc.).
+- Official ID – If you are traveling internationally, this will generally be your passport (unless you are traveling within the Schengen zone in Europe, etc.).
 For domestic flights, acceptable ID varies from country to country, so check with the local authorities.

 - Visa / Travel Authorization (if necessary) – Many countries will let you visit without a visa under certain conditions.
 Others countries require you to get a proper visa or a travel authorization (such as ESTA in the United States) even when going as a tourist.
 Make sure to check with the embassy of the country you are traveling to with enough time to spare since, in some cases, the process of getting a visa can take a couple of weeks or even longer.